 Transparency is the Key

 The absolute worst thing you can do as a VSA President is isolating your work with the rest of your E-Board.
 Those who work under you can absolutely tell that you’re not being honest and that you are hiding something from them.
 For the most part, there is absolutely no reason why you shouldn’t be transparent with your team.
 These days transparent leadership is almost an absolute necessity when it comes to being successful.
 Speaking from my own experience and observation, it doesn’t matter how hard a leader tries to cover up the truth or hide something they are working on.
-Teammates will eventually all realize the truth and at that point reality hits the offender.
+Teammates will eventually all realize the truth and at that point respect is lost.
 A lack of honesty will lead to distrust among your teammates which can ultimately ruin team chemistry.
 As mentioned above, it’s incredibly important to gain the respect of your E-Board and one of the easiest ways to do so is by building trust.

 When you’re transparent with the rest of your E-Board, everyone will appreciate understanding exactly what needs to be accomplished.
 In a perfect scenario, everyone will be standing together as a team and focused on accomplishing goals that can benefit your VSA whether it be short-term or in the long run.
 By simply being honest as well as an effective communicator, your team should theoretically find you more approachable and accessible.
 As a transparent President you should be able to achieve great results because throughout the course of the year, you should have built strong relationships with your E-Board.